Reading time: 5 min.

 Using a good anti-dandruff shampoo can help you control flakes, and may reduce itchiness.

-How to stop your scalp itching with Minoxidil
+How to stop Minoxidil itchy scalp

 Follow these tips to control scalp itching from Minoxidil use: